 The uniqueness of the temple is that devotees can directly touch the main idol and perform pooja irrespective of caste and creed.
 During festive occasions and on Thursdays the temple is heavily crowded and there is much of push and pull in front of the main idol.
 Devotees pour milk, coconut water, turmeric powder and vermilion (kumkuma) on the idol.

-Important Days / Dates in 2020 to visit the temple
+Dates of Four Margasira Thursdays 2021 to visit the temple

 Sri Varaha Lakshmi Narasimha Swamy temple in Simhachalam near Visakhapatnam is one of the famous temples of Sri Narasimha Swamy.